How will we feel the realness of humanity

 Quantitative findings from our user study, highlighting Yodeai's effectiveness in supporting complex decision-making through structured data exploration and synthesis.

-Summary of key design implications for AI systems in knowledge work: user control, accountability, and interoperability.
+Summary of key design implications for AI systems in knowledge work: adaptability, accountability, and interoperability.

 Me conducting the VR experiment with the Head-Mounted Display, demonstrating the immersive nature of the Anansi the Spider VR experience.